10 Best Stops on the Reykjavik to Vik to Jokulsarlon Drive

 Town of Hella

-One of the first towns you’ll see when you start driving from Reykjavik to Vik beyond the Golden Circle is the quaint village of Hella.
-Hella is a great town to base yourself away from Reykjavik as it has a few budget hotel options (budget relative to rest of Iceland!) and is close to some of the popular waterfalls along the South Shore of Iceland.
+One of the first towns you’ll see when you start driving from Reykjavik to Vik is the quaint village of Hella.
+Hella is a great town to base yourself as it has a few budget hotel options (budget relative to rest of Iceland!) and is close to some of the popular waterfalls along the South Shore of Iceland.

-Hella is also a good place if you want to go riding on a beautiful Icelandic horse, experience a local geothermal pool or see the beautiful Ægissíðufoss Waterfall which draws few other tourists!
+Hella is also a good place if you want to ride Icelandic horses, experience a local geothermal pool or see the beautiful Ægissíðufoss Waterfall which draws few other tourists!

 Seljalandsfoss Waterfall

 Seljalandsfoss is one of the most popular South Iceland attractions and for good reason – it’s absolutely stunning!
-Located about a 30-minute drive from Hella, just off the Ring Road, it’s easily accessible for travellers who visit South Iceland.
+Located about a 30-minute drive from Hella, just off the Ring Road, it’s easily accessible for travellers.

 Seljavallalaug Hot Pool

 If you’re looking for an off-the-beaten-path alternative to the Blue Lagoon, a great option is to visit Seljavallalaug hot pools.
-Located just a short journey from Seljalandsfoss, the 25m outdoor pool was originally built in the 1920s and these days is absolutely free to visit and use.
+Located just a short journey from Seljalandsfoss and about 2 hours into the trip from Reykjavik to Vik, the 25m outdoor pool was originally built in the 1920s and these days is absolutely free to visit and use.

 To get here, follow directions to the nearby car park and then it’s about a 15-minute walk to the swimming pool.
 Many locals visit this swimming pool with a few beers in tow so don’t come here expecting to be able to swim laps!
 Instead, enjoy the fantastic view of the nearby mountains and the fact it’s absolutely free!